tayapro/gerbet-and-co/README.md

 #### About Section

 An elegant introduction to the story behind Gerbet & Co.
-This section shares the brand’s passion for delicate flavors and timeless moments, blending French tradition with Irish charm.
+This section shares the brand's passion for delicate flavors and timeless moments, blending French tradition with Irish charm.
 It adds warmth and authenticity to the overall experience.

 #### Awards & Recognition

 A trusted and celebrated section showcases awards and accolades, such as "Best Seller Award" and "Premium Quality."
-This helps to build customer confidence and reflects the brand’s commitment to quality and excellence.
+This helps to build customer confidence and reflects the brand's commitment to quality and excellence.

 #### Newsletter Signup